-Turn the "ENGINE START STOP" switch or the engine switch to ON mode.
+Turn the "ENGINE START STOP" switch to IGNITION ON mode (vehicles with smart key system) or the engine switch to the "ON" position (vehicles without smart key system).

-Push and hold the tire pressure warning reset switch until the tire pressure warning light blinks slowly three times.
+Push and hold the tire pressure warning reset switch about 3 seconds.
+After releasing the switch, check that the tire pressure warning light blinks slowly three times.

-Wait for a few minutes with the ON mode, and then turn the "ENGINE START STOP" switch or the engine switch to OFF mode.
+STEP 5 Vehicles with smart key system: Wait for a few minutes with the "ENGINE START STOP" switch in IGNITION ON mode, and then turn the "ENGINE START STOP" switch OFF.